You’ve offered your child treatment at rehab and they say no… what’s next?

 If you take any of these four things away, the fire will be extinguished.
 Addiction is similar, except the elements that it needs to keep it ablaze are things like enabling, unhealthy boundaries, codependency, poor coping skills, denial, etc. You can begin to extinguish the addiction by doing things differently, such as establishing healthy boundaries and ceasing all enabling behaviors.
 If you make changes and become a part of the solution, you put yourself ahead of the addiction, and that is exactly where you want to be.

 For more information on the disease of addiction or enabling behaviors be sure to check out our other blogs.
-If you, or your loved one, are ready to get help call GraceWay Recovery Residence at 229-446-7800 today and speak to one of our admission counselors.
+If you, or your loved one, is ready to get help call GraceWay Recovery Residence at 229-446-7800 today and speak to one of our admission counselors.
+If you are in need of a professional interventionist call 229-344-7402.
+We can help.